redshiftzero/redshiftzero.github.io/_posts/2015-01-22-Setting-up-IPython-notebook-on-remote-server.md

 associated with a given dataset.
-If you use a cloud-based workflow like I do, you might want to setup an IPython notebook server: this enables you to work on your notebook on your from your local browser.
+If you use a cloud-based workflow like I do, you might want to setup an IPython notebook server: this enables you to work on your notebook from your local browser.
 Here I'll describe how to go from a setup that opens a browser (running on the server) when you type `ipython notebook` to one that will enable you to safely use a browser on your local machine (your laptop).